paldepind/projectdo/README.md

 ## Shell integration

-### Fish integration
+### Fish Plugin

-`projectdo` ships with integration for Fish.
-The integration includes auto-completion and functions for use with Fish's abbreviation feature.
+`projectdo` ships with a plugin for the Fish shell.
+The plugin includes auto-completion and functions for use with Fish's abbreviation feature.

 The Fish integration can be installed manually or with